How to Make Marbled Easter Eggs

 1.Begin by squirting white shaving cream onto a roasting pan/ cake pan and spreading it evenly.

 2. Drip different colors of paint onto the shaving cream.
 We used black, blue, pink and gold for accents.

 We would recommend the most vibrant, bright colors you can find, as they tend to stand out best on the white eggs.
 Above you can see the three color schemes we chose for our marbled eggs.

 3. Take a straw a swirl the colors together to get a marbleized look (see picture below!).

 4. Roll an egg on one side into the shaving cream/ color mixture and flip it over.
 Let it sit for 20 minutes and rinse clean under the tap!
 The shaving cream will wash away leaving only the paint on the eggs.

 Look how little My Little man is in these first pics!!
-Bowen had so much fun doing this.
+Bowen had so much fun making marbled eggs in shaving cream.
+It’s a chance for them to get dirty!
 Just make sure kids are in clothes you don’t care about or, cover them up with a garbage bag like we did!
 Ha, Ha.

-5. Add more detailing with the sharpie paint pens if desired!
+5. Add more detailing to your marbled eggs with the sharpie paint pens if desired!

-We want to see your fabulous marbleized eggs!
+We want to see your fabulous marble Easter eggs!
 Be sure to tag us on instagram or send us an email at firstname.lastname@example.org